 Or, in the comfort of your own home, you can try imagining you are floating in the ocean, letting yourself become so vast that you feel limitless.
 I still do this every time I go for a swim and also at the end of a nice warm bath.

 Lastly, some people may not need to picture anything at all.
-If you can become aware of your own awareness in a sustained way, your beingness will naturally expand until it becomes boundless.
+If you can become aware of your own awareness in a sustained way, your consciousness or beingness will naturally expand until it becomes boundless.

 Posted May 2, 2011

 Q. Can you give your most concise and comprehensive instructions for meditation?

 A. The following instructions outline the fundamentals.
 I hope you find them useful.

 1) I'd recommend a good half hour to an hour of meditation every day, ideally first thing in the morning, though the time of day is not as crucial as consistency, which is the most important thing when developing any new habit.